tochka-public/Tochka.JsonRpc/docs/en/server/configuration.md

 For all other results:

-* When `false`, server responds with JSON Rpc server error
+* When `false`, server responds with JSON-RPC server error
 * When `true`, let framework interpret it as with normal REST controllers

 **Note:** Batches will **break** if this option is enabled and one of requests returns non-json data!
 See [Batches](batches).